Early Wynn: 1963: The pursuit of win #300

 The night before his fourth start of the year, against the Athletics on July 13, Wynn struggled to sleep due to gout-related pain.
 In that outing, Wynn finally picked up the milestone.
 Opposing Kansas City batter Ed Charles recalled Wynn's performance: "His fastball, if it reached 80, that was stretching it.
 He was laboring, throwing nothing but bloopers and junk."
 He left the game with a 5–4 lead after pitching five innings.
 "Jerry Walker relieved me and saved the game for me.
 He was my roommate and pitched like a man possessed", Wynn recalled.
-Long after his retirement, which came at the end of the 1963 season, Wynn reflected on his 300th win and said that he was not proud of the milestone.
+Long after his retirement, which came at the end of the 1963 season, Wynn reflected on his 300th win stating he was not proud of the milestone.
 "If I had pitched a good game and gone nine innings, that would be something.
 But that's not the way it was", Wynn said.
-He is one of only 24 pitchers to win 300 games.
+He remains one of only 24 pitchers to win 300 games.

 Following the 300th win, Wynn made just one more start, a 3–2 win over Kansas City on July 27 (though Wynn received a no-decision because he was removed from the game in the fifth inning).
 He did make several relief appearances for the Indians before the end of the season.
-His last of these came on September 13, when he entered a game against the Los Angeles Angels in relief of Jack Kralick with two outs in the sixth inning but runners on first and second.
+His last of these came on September 13, when he entered a game against the Los Angeles Angels in relief of Jack Kralick with two outs in the sixth inning with runners on first and second.
 Wynn gave up an RBI single to Jim Fregosi, then got Charlie Dees to line out to shortstop to end the inning.
 Lifted in favor of pinch-hitter Willie Kirkland in the bottom of the inning, Wynn had pitched his last game.
 In 20 games (five starts), Wynn had a 1–2 record, a 2.28 ERA, and 29 strikeouts.
 After the season, he retired.